nikwin/nikwin.github.io/_posts/2023-06-10-gamething4Notes.md

 ## End of Messages

-- Horror not with the goal of scaring the player but instead as a way to add a new flavor to a game.
-I really like this game.
+- "Horror not with the goal of scaring the player but instead as a way to add a new flavor to a game" - I really like this idea.
 - Are horror games more theme-parky than the average game?
-- The setting has to feel like a character for a great horror game - it has to be both believable and horribly unbelievable.
-Is this more true for horror than other genres?
+- "The setting has to feel like a character for a great horror game - it has to be both believable and horribly unbelievable." - Is this more true for horror than other genres?
 Isn't this true for SFF as well?
 - The fear of being scared is a very important part of horror and this is a really interesting place of cooperation from the player and so an interesting way for the player to interact with the game.
 They always have the choice to yawn at the horror or cheese their way around the horror, but choose to make the game scary.
-- I would really like for a game to explore the fear of being a monster.
-For what it's worth, Whalefall will do a lot of this.
+- "I would really like for a game to explore the fear of being a monster." - For what it's worth, Whalefall will do a lot of this.
 - Are Ico & Shadow of the Colossus games about losing your identity?
 - I would like a game about being escorted by powerful NPCs in a dangerous world as a way to express the fear of abandonment.
 Have the powerful NPCs protecting you go in and out of the party.
 Have them send you on the occasional (but rare) task by yourself.